 This course is taught in four modules.
-Modules 1, 2 and 3 may be completed in any order.
-Module 4 is to be completed after learners have completed at least two other modules.
-It is designed to apply learning from these other modules in a practical setting.
 The Orientation module is completed prior to commencing any other module, as it provides important information to assist learners to complete the modules efficiently and effectively.

-Orientation
+Orientation Module

-The Course Orientation provides key information:
+The Course Orientation module provides key information: